Ready to Grow Your Email List?

 No one wants their email address shared with third parties (anyone outside of you).
 Let subscribers know that their address stays with you, but only tell them this if that’s true.

 Look at statistics to know which content is popular.

 Every email marketing program includes a statistical view that reports how many subscribers received your email, opened it, and clicked on links.
 Review this information to learn more about your subscribers’ preferences.

 You can grow your list to 10,000 or more subscribers.
 However, as mentioned earlier, that number is irrelevant if less than half are readers.
 Get rid of dead weight (which you pay for) by cleaning your list.
 Get help from the email provider’s support service to do this properly.

 Time is your friend

 Don’t expect your subscriber numbers to go from 0 to 1,000 in a month.
 Such growth may happen through programs that state guaranteed results.
 However, there are a huge number of problems you don’t recognize that accompany high-velocity growth.

 It’s a situation you and I can discuss during a call so you don’t have the same problems the designer I mentioned earlier experienced.

 Be patient and craft each issue in the manner subscribers enjoy.
 You’ll soon have an email list and sales from subscribers that other business owners envy.

-Which of the steps mentioned above is the most-difficult hurdle for you to achieve?
+Now that you’re confident and ready to grow your email list, which of the steps mentioned above is the most-difficult hurdle for you to achieve?